Senate struggles over long-term transportation funding

-WASHINGTON (Reuters) - U.S. lawmakers on Tuesday unveiled an ambitious bipartisan Senate bill containing three years of funding for America’s highways, bridges and rail systems but quickly ran into a roadblock that could force Congress to settle for a shorter-term fix.
+WASHINGTON (Reuters) - U.S. lawmakers on Tuesday unveiled an ambitious bipartisan Senate bill containing three years of funding for America’s highways, bridges and rail systems but quickly ran into a roadblock that could force Congress to settle for shorter term fix.

-The legislation would provide $130 billion for surface transportation investments through 2018 and, if passed, would be the first multiyear highway bill in more than decade.
+The legislation would provide nearly more $130 billion for surface transportation investments through 2018 and, if passed, would be the first multi-year highway bill in more than decade.
 It is expected to dominate Senate deliberations into next week as Republicans and Democrats work against a July 31 deadline to keep the national Highway Trust Fund from running out of money.

 “Both parties know that a long-term highway bill is in the best interest of our country.
 So we’ll continue working together to get a good one passed,” said Senate Republican leader Mitch McConnell.
 “I’m hopeful we will.”